-Our vision is for equality, rights, the fair treatment and maximum quality of life for all those affected by mental illness, their carers, family and friends.
+Our vision is for equality, rights, the fair treatment and the best possible quality of life for all those affected by mental illness, their carers, family and friends.
 As one of the largest charitable providers of services for people living with mental illness, we are well placed to make a direct impact on the care people receive.